 And, of course, 31 October is Halloween!
 To help you celebrate, various venues in Paris and the surrounding region, including Disneyland Paris, the Manoir de Paris and the Grévin Paris museum, have a spine-chilling evening in store.

 To find out more, see Celebrate Halloween in Paris

-There are several international events on the Paris autumn calendar, notably the 41th edition of the 20 km de Paris, which draws more than 25,000 professional and amateur runners each year (dates on coming).
-The Rolex Paris Masters, one of the leading tennis events, is to be held at the AccorHotels Arena (26th October-3rd November).
-If you’re a fan of equestrian sport, don’t miss the Qatar Prix de l’Arc de Triomphe on 5th and 6th October at the Paris Longchamps racecourse.
+There are several international events on the Paris autumn calendar, notably the 42th edition of the 20 km de Paris, which draws more than 25,000 professional and amateur runners each year (11 October 2020).
+The Rolex Paris Masters, one of the leading tennis events, is to be held at the AccorHotels Arena (from 31 October to 8 November 2020).